lurchmath/fic-experiment/to-do.md

     plus var list getters for quantifiers and declarations, etc.).
  1. Change it so that you can't have nested bound variables with the same name, like `@x,#x,x<x`.
 Can't think of a situation where that can be useful.
+ 1. Document the power and limitations of `findDerivationMatches()`.
+This should include the working forwards/backwards option as well as the question of how many copies of a formula to add.